Student Conduct Process

 Any member of the University community may file a complaint against any student or student organization for misconduct.
 The complaint shall be prepared in writing by the complainant and directed to the Office of Student Conduct.
 Upon receipt of a complaint, the Director of Student Conduct reviews the complaint and arranges for a preliminary investigation, if necessary.
 If the complaint is founded, the Conduct Officer assigned to the case will consult with the complainant and determine the appropriate charge(s).

-Deferred Suspension Review (formerly "Behavioral Contract Review"): Students who are on Deferred Suspension (formerly “Behavioral Contract”) at the time of an alleged incident will be afforded the opportunity to have an informal hearing with the Vice President for Student Affairs (or designee) rather than an Educational Conference.
-In accordance with the definition of Deferred Suspension (formerly “Behavioral Contract”), the Vice President for Student Affairs (or designee) will render the final decision with respect to the student’s responsibility for violations of the Student Code of Conduct and issue any appropriate sanctions and/or sanction provisions.
-Students who are on Deferred Suspension (formerly “Behavioral Contract”) do not have the right to a formal hearing.
+Deferred Suspension Review: Students who are on Deferred Suspension at the time of an alleged incident will be afforded the opportunity to have an informal hearing with the Vice Provost for Student Formation & Campus Life (or designee) rather than an Educational Conference.
+In accordance with the definition of Deferred Suspension, the Vice Provost for Student Formation & Campus Life (or designee) will render the final decision with respect to the student’s responsibility for violations of the Student Code of Conduct and issue any appropriate sanctions and/or sanction provisions.
+Students who are on Deferred Suspension do not have the right to a formal hearing.

 There are two types of formal hearings: